 May 23rd & 24th Dallas SatBobS school

-May 30th & 31rst Houston Satbobs school
+May 30th & 31rst Houston Satbobs

 This is an unsolicited review of beard balms that I have tried.
 These are my personal opinion and are the results of my personal use.
 My beard is used for seasonal work so I have to keep it in the best shape possible.
 Thus, I am very particular to what I use.
 Take what you will from this.
-I hope it helps my fellow Santa Clauses and others who grow their own beards to decide what works best for them, or, if they do not use a beard balm yet, to start using one as it definitely improves overall beard health.
+I hope it helps my fellow Santa Clauses and others who grow their own beards to decide what works best for them, or, if they do not use a beard balm yet, to start using one as it definitely improves overall bea

 About 2 years ago, Santa Ian Loxton, Tim Connaghan and myself all came to the same idea at pretty much the same time and Tim coined the term "Santa Emeritus".
 Basically there comes a time when a Santa simply cannot do the work of being Santa due to illness, injury or simple old age.